Introducing Power Rankings, the new way to tell which club is actually “by far the greatest team the world has ever seen.”

 That’s a nice feel-good story but what about a more analytical angle?
 Power Rankings give us a new way of quantifying the strength of the opposition in a game.
 We can look at the goals scored by the current top scorers in the big five European leagues and compare the proportion of them that were scored against top-ranked opposition.

 It’s clear to see that the strength of the Premier League is reflected in these numbers with Erling Haaland and Harry Kane scoring a high proportion of their goals against opposition teams that were ranked in the top 100 in the world at the time.

 To make it a fairer comparison, we can compare their scoring rates relative to the time they played against teams from both inside and outside the top 100-ranked teams.
-Despite having fewer minutes to do so, Barcelona’s Robert Lewandowski scores 1.2 goals per 90 against stronger opposition compared to 0.8 goals per 90 against weaker teams, a rate bettered amongst the top scorers by only Manchester City’s Haaland.
+Despite having fewer minutes to do so, Barcelona’s Robert Lewandowski scores 1.2 goals per 90 against stronger opposition compared to 0.8 goals per 90 against weaker teams, a rate bettered among the top scorers by only Manchester City’s Haaland.

 What about a quick way of scouting youngsters around the world?

 Few metrics are more powerful than minutes played in football.
 Managers placing trust in young players that they see in training all week can often give more insight into their ability than a short cameo at the weekend.

 The young players with the most minutes in the 2022 calendar year for teams currently ranked in the top 100 highlights a mixture of names.
 Some of the more established players you would expect.
 Others you may not have heard of yet.
 But lots of players emerge that are highly sought after in the transfer market right now, so it feels like teams are doing something right.

 These examples just scratch the surface of what we’re able to analyse with Power Rankings though.